 Infiniti Q50 review

+The Infiniti Q50's handling is reasonably good, with little body roll and a generous amount of grip.
 The big problem is the steering, which offers next-to-no feedback, making it difficult to put your trust in it.
 The Direct Adaptive Steering – an £800 option on Premium models and standard on Hybrids and Sport Q50s – has even less feedback.
-You can also change the amount of resistance and the quickness of the steering but making it any faster than the standard mode can make it feel really twitchy.
+You can also change the amount of resistance and the quickness of the steering, but making it any faster than the standard mode can make the car feel really twitchy.

 The new 2.2d model can boast CO2 emissions as low as 114g/km but that’s only if you go for the entry-level model with a manual gearbox.
 Spec some bigger alloys and fit the seven-speed auto, and that goes up to 128g/km.
 That equates to fuel economy of 57.7mpg but the most efficient can return more than 60mpg.